It is a sad fact that January is one of the busiest times for divorce lawyers up and down the country.

 Divorce

-To save yourself some money you can opt for a DIY divorce.
-Anyone can download from the Justice website, or collect from their local Family Court, the forms for divorce and submit a Divorce Petition themselves.
-There is also an option to submit a Divorce Petition online via the Justice website.
-However, it is often the case, when a person issues their own divorce, that problems arise later on when a Judge sees the paperwork and sees there are errors which need correcting.
-If there is a problem down the line it may cost more money to rectify it than if you were to instruct a lawyer in the first place.
-Do therefore bear in mind that if you instruct a family lawyer from the outset, they will do all of the work for you, they are experts in dealing with divorce and you will have advice and support available to you in relation to other matters that arise on divorce.
+To save themselves some money some opt to make their own divorce application.
+However, if there is a problem down the line it may cost more money to rectify it than if you were to instruct a lawyer in the first place.
+Do therefore bear in mind that, if you instruct a family lawyer from the outset, they will do all the work for you; they are experts in dealing with divorce and you will have advice and support available to you in relation to other matters that arise on divorce.

 Finances

-Spouses have a duty upon separation to provide each other with full disclosure in relation to their financial positions.
-That means you must provide documentary evidence to each other in relation to your income, outgoings, assets, liabilities, capital and pensions.
-Whilst it is said that the starting point to any financial separation is a 50/50 split of the assets, there is no set formula and each marriage will be different and considered on its own circumstances.
-A number of factors will need to be considered when looking at who should get what, which are all set out at Section 25 of the Matrimonial Causes Act 1973.
+Upon separation, spouses have a duty to provide each other with full disclosure of their financial position.
+That means you must provide documentary evidence of your income, outgoings, property, assets, liabilities, capital and pensions.
+There is no set formula as to how assets are divided on divorce, and each marriage will be different and considered on its own circumstances.
+Several factors will need to be considered when looking at who should get what, which are all set out at Section 25 of the Matrimonial Causes Act 1973.

 It is important to get sound legal advice from the beginning in relation to financial matters.
 Finances should be resolved as part of the divorce proceedings and not left to be dealt with in years to come.

-If you cannot afford to instruct solicitors to deal with financial matters for you and wish to keep costs to a minimum you can make a referral to a local Mediation Service.
+There are other ways in which you can try and come to an agreement, such as through Mediation.
 Mediation is designed to assist couples in reaching an agreement without the need for court action.
-It is now compulsory in most circumstances that you try mediation before you issue an application to the Court for financial relief.
+It is now compulsory in most circumstances that you try mediation before you make an application to the Court for financial relief.

 Children

-It is considered to be in the child’s best interests to have an on going relationship with both parents after separation.
-Mothers and fathers have a duty to promote and encourage the children to see and spend time with the other parent upon separation.
-As parents, agreeing a routine of arrangements very early on is imperative, unless of course there is a genuine risk.
+It is in the child’s best interests to have an ongoing relationship with both parents after separation, if it is safe to do so.
+Parents have a duty to promote and encourage the children to see and spend time with the other parent upon separation.
+As parents, agreeing a routine of arrangements very early on is imperative, unless of course there is a genuine risk to a child’s welfare.
 You should always take legal advice in relation to arrangements for children if there is a dispute.
 Children need stability and security to thrive.
-Remember that separation is a very difficult time for the children as well as the parent and they will often seek reassurance that they will still be able to see both parents.
+Remember that separation is a very difficult time for the children as well as the parent and they will often seek reassurance that they will still be able to spend time with both parents.

 Practical arrangements

-There are other matters to consider too.
-Such as, you remain married until the pronouncement of Decree Absolute.
-If either of you were to die before the Decree Absolute is pronounced you will still inherit from each other.
-It is important you consider making a new will.
-Whilst it may sound a little morbid, it is important to plan for the future and for any unforeseen circumstances.
+There are other matters to consider too, such as, you remain married until the Final Order of Divorce.
+It is therefore important you consider making a new Will.
+It is important to plan for the unexpected.

 Contact us now or in the New Year at your convenience for any advice needed.
 Call us on 0845 287 0939 or complete our online enquiry form.